-Recovery was also sought from general contractor and obtained in May 2015 when a settlement agreement was executed resulting in the return of \$40 million and the forgiveness of \$10 million in outstanding payments.
-In June 2016 the ninth amendment to this partial action plan reduced this allocation by \$40 million to \$19.925 as a result of the recovery of funds, and reallocated these funds and the previously unallocated Other World Trade Center Area Improvements funds (Category 4.E.) to World Trade Center Memorial and Museum (Category 4.A), East River Waterfront Esplanade and Piers (Category 4.D), and the 11 activities described in section IV.
+Recovery was also sought from the general contractor and obtained in May 2015 when a settlement agreement was executed resulting in the return of \$40,000,000 and the forgiveness of \$10,000,000 in outstanding payments.
+In June 2016, the ninth amendment to this action plan reduced this allocation by \$40,000,000 to \$19,925,000 as a result of the recovered funds, and reallocated these funds and previously unallocated Other World Trade Center Area Improvements funds (Category 4.E.) to World Trade Center Memorial and Museum (Category 4.A), East River Waterfront Esplanade and Piers (Category 4.D), and 11 activities described in section IV.

-In February 2019, through the tenth amendment to this Action Plan, LMDC proposes to reallocate \$2,500,000 of the available 130 Liberty Deconstruction Program funds to the Hudson River Park program thereby reducing this allocation to \$17,425,000.
+In February 2019, through the tenth amendment to this Action Plan, LMDC reallocated \$2,500,000 of the available 130 Liberty Deconstruction Program funds to the Hudson River Park program thereby reducing this allocation to \$17,425,000.
 The additional Hudson River Park funds will help defray costs from higher than anticipated construction bids.